Glossary of useful terms and definitions

 A State Government tax charged to the owners of any property based on a stipulated value of the land, other than a principal place of residence.
 Land Tax is not applicable in the Northern Territory.

-An agreement between two parties under which one is granted the right to use the property of another for a specified period under specific terms and conditions.
+An agreement between two parties under which one (the lessee) is granted the right to use the property of another (the lessor) for a specified period under specific terms and conditions.

 A person's debts or obligations.

 The right to hold property as security against a debt or loan.

 A form of insurance by which someone's life is insured.